grab/engineering-blog/_posts/2023-10-23-llm-powered-data-classification.md

 1. The volume, velocity, and variety of data had skyrocketed within the organisation, so it took significantly more time to classify at table level compared to schema level.
 Hence, a programmatic solution was needed to streamline the classification process, reducing the need for manual effort.
 2. App developers, despite being familiar with the business scope of their data, interpreted internal data classification policies and external data regulations differently, leading to inconsistencies in understanding.

 A service called Gemini *(named before Google announced the Gemini model!)* was built internally to automate the tag generation process using a third party data classification service.
 Its purpose was to scan the data entities in batches and generate column/field level tags.
 These tags would then go through a review process by the data producers.
-The data governance team provided classification rules and regex classifiers, alongside the third-party tool’s own machine learning classifiers, were used to discover sensitive information.
+The data governance team provided classification rules and used regex classifiers, alongside the third-party tool’s own machine learning classifiers, to discover sensitive information.

 After the implementation of the initial version of Gemini, a few challenges remained.

 1. The third-party tool did not allow customisations of its machine learning classifiers, and the regex patterns produced too many false positives during our evaluation.
 2. Building in-house classifiers would require a dedicated data science team to train a customised model.
 They would need to invest a significant amount of time to understand data governance rules thoroughly and prepare datasets with manually labelled training data.

 LLM came up on our radar following its recent *“iPhone moment”* with ChatGPT’s explosion onto the scene.
 It is trained using an extremely large corpus of text and contains trillions of parameters.
 It is capable of conducting natural language understanding tasks, writing code, and even analysing data based on requirements.
 The LLM naturally solves the mentioned pain points as it provides a natural language interface for data governance personnel.
 They can express governance requirements through text prompts, and the LLM can be customised effortlessly without code or model training.